 Start by pausing and sitting with your feelings without judgment.
 Avoid rash decisions and give yourself breathing room to reflect.

-• Reconnect with old hobbies or interests that remind you who you are beyond roles and titles.
+- Reconnect with hobbies and interests that remind you who you are beyond roles and titles.

-• Prioritize sleep, balanced nutrition, and consistent movement to support mental resilience.
+- Prioritize sleep, balanced nutrition, and regular movement to support mental resilience; physical health supports emotional recovery.

-• Strengthen relationships that lift you up and set healthy boundaries with those who drain you.
+- Strengthen relationships that lift you up and set boundaries with people who drain you.

 When needed, seek professional support.
-A therapist provides a confidential space to untangle thoughts and build tools to move forward.
+A therapist or counselor can provide a confidential space to untangle thoughts and build tools to move forward.

 Frequently Asked Questions